-- ✓ Provide a reasonable opportunity for comment on the plan, including a public comment period of 30 days. - Provide DRAFT LRTP document to FHWA and FTA for review prior to the beginning of the public comment period. - ✓ Make document available in an accessible electronic format on the MPO website. - Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties. - Make document available in hard copy format in the county government offices, public transit agency offices, and PennDOT District 4-0 office. - 2.
-Determine the need to provide targeted outreach for project amendments that disproportionately burden populations or concentrations of Minority, In-Poverty, LEP, or Disabled Persons.
+- ✓ Provide a reasonable opportunity for comment on the plan and other related plan components (e.g., revised Air Quality Conformity Report, Environmental Justice Assessment), including a public comment period of 30 days. - ✓ Provide DRAFT LRTP document to FHWA and FTA for review prior to the beginning of the public comment period. - ✓ Make document available in an accessible electronic format on the MPO website. - ✓ Distribute related documents in hard copy by mail or electronically to the various Indian Tribes and Nations with interests in Lackawanna and Luzerne Counties. - ✓ Make document available in hard copy format in the county government offices, public transit agency offices, and PennDOT District 4-0 office.

+2. Determine the need to provide targeted outreach for project amendments that disproportionately burden populations or concentrations of Minority, In-Poverty, LEP, or Disabled Persons.